-The Canadian Breast Cancer Foundation is committed to allocating donor dollars responsibly to maximize the impact of our strategic research, education and awareness initiatives.
+The Canadian Breast Cancer Foundation is committed to maximizing the impact of our strategic research, education, awareness and support and information programs.

-To view our audited financial reports, click here.
+To view our most recent audited financial statements, select the year below:

 The Canadian Breast Cancer Foundation is dedicated to finding the optimal balance between dollars invested in grants and other cause-related work, and dollars spent on fundraising and other necessary expenditures.
 Our goal is to maximize our cause-related spending.